jimchristie/jimchristie/_work/shelter-insurance.md

 ---
-layout: work-single
-title: Shelter Insurance
+title: 'Agile Coach, Trainer, and Scrum Master'
 snippet: >-
   As a coach, trainer, and Scrum Master at Shelter Insurance, a 70 year-old agent focused insurance company, I engage teams and individuals to evaluate